JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab3-IntegrateCustomPagesInModelDrivenPowerApps.md

 ### Assets You Will need

-Custom pages from Lab 2 (e.g., Landing page and Side Pane custom page)
+- Custom pages from Lab 2 (e.g., Landing page and Side Pane custom page)

-Purchase Order table (from Lab 1)
+- Purchase Order table (from Lab 1)

-The model-driven app (from Lab 1)
+- The model-driven app (from Lab 1)

-New JS web resource: **CohoWinerySidePane.js**
+- New JS web resource: **CohoWinerySidePane.js** found in the [Assets - Lab 3 folder.](https://github.com/JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/blob/8589cd47e5c755c7cebb951aaf28aba61597a3d6/Assets/Lab3/CohoWinerySidePane.js)

 ## Exercise 1: Embedding a Full page as part of the Model-driven Application